Terrorism in Azerbaijan: Terrorist Incidents in Azerbaijan

 The International Crisis Group has determined, in the executive summary of the findings from its special report on religion in Azerbaijan, that: "Azerbaijan is a secular state with an overwhelmingly moderate (predominantly Shiite) Muslim population.
 Since the break-up of the Soviet Union and independence in 1991, independent Sunni and Shiite groups have emerged which refuse the spiritual authority of the official clergy.
 Some are political, but very few, if any, appear intent on employing violence to overthrow the state."

 In recent history, the Azerbaijani security services have focused on the threat posed by radical and nationalistic Islamic militant organisations, such as those responsible for the 1994 Baku Metro bombings and the 2007 Baku terrorist plot.

 In 2008 a mosque called "Abubakr" mosque was attacked by a terrorist who threw 2 hand grenades through the window during evening prayers, killing 2 and injuring 17.
 The attacker was identified to be a member of "Forest Brothers" islamist group also known as Derbent Jamaat.

 In 2012 Azerbaijan prevented and arrested 22 Iranian Hezbollah terrorists for plotting an attack against Israeli and U.S. targets.

-Also in 2012 it was revealed that Mossad thwarted terrorist attack in Azerbaijan by neutralizing an Iranian terrorists cell.

 In 2016 Azerbaijan prevented terrorist attack to blow up Baku-Istanbul bus.

 In 2016 Azerbaijan's State Security Service killed an armed terrorist.

+In January 2026, Azerbaijani authorities announced the arrest of three men accused of planning a terrorist attack on a foreign embassy in Baku.
+The State Security Service said the suspects had conspired with Islamic State Khorasan Province (ISIS-K), obtained weapons, and were detained before carrying out the attack.
+While Azerbaijani authorities did not identify the target, some Israeli media outlets reported that the alleged plot was aimed at the Israeli embassy.
+The men were charged with preparing terrorism motivated by religious hostility, and the investigation was ongoing.